16 Hand-Selected Reader Projects from The Family Handyman

 Backyard Stone Fireplace

-Reader John Golock built this impressive stone fireplace himself.
+Reader John Golock built an impressive stone fireplace himself.
 Bet you can’t tell that it was his first attempt at a masonry project—ever!

 Hidden Staircase Drawer